Dell Inspiron 15 5000 Review

 Verdict /

 Dell’s Inspiron 15 5000 is a strong performer with a solid and comfy soft-touch design, but its display doesn’t wow.
 The Dell Inspiron 15 5000 combines strong performance with a comfortable and colorful soft-touch design, but is that enough?
 For $600, you get a roomy 1TB hard drive, a 6th Generation Core i5 Processor, and 8GB of RAM.
-However, a dull and low-res display and stiff keyboard hold this laptop back.
+However, a dull, low-res display and stiff keyboard hold this laptop back.

 READ MORE :